 Many members of faith do not want to sit out when it is time for Communion but are concerned that they cannot physically handle the wafer or wine.
 We have the definitive answer for you.

-Sister Mary Margaret had gastric sleeve surgery a little more than one year ago and has lost over 100 pounds to goal.
+Sister Mary Margaret had gastric sleeve surgery and has lost over 100 pounds.
 She is a valued member of our Bariatric Eating Support Group on Facebook.
 We asked Sister for her inside info on Communion after weight loss surgery.

 First, let's ask ourselves what we mean by Communion.
 The term is derived from Latin communio (sharing in common).
 Every Christian church celebrates Communion in some form using bread or a bread-like substance, and wine or (in churches where alcohol is not permitted) grape juice.
 Celebrating Communion can - and should - deepen our faith experience.